-Management and Operational Risk: The Trusts run the that the investment manager's investment techniques will fail to produce intended results.
+Management and Operational Risk: The Trust runs the risk that the investment manager's investment techniques will fail to produce intended results.
 The Trust's portfolio managers may use quantitative analyses and models as part of their investment process.
-The investment manager's models support portfolio decisions but may not accurately predict future market movements or characteristics.
-In addition, they are based on assumptions that may limit their effectiveness and they rely on data that is subject to limitations (e.g., inaccuracies, staleness) that could adversely affect their value.
-The Trusts also run the risk that the investment manager's fundamental assessment (including a security's fundamental fair (or intrinsic) value) of an investment is wrong, or that deficiencies in the investment manager's or another service provider's internal systems or controls will cause losses for the Trust or impair Trust operations.
+The investment manager's models support portfolio decisions but may not accurately predict future market movements.
+In addition, GMO's models rely on assumptions and data that are subject to limitations (e.g., inaccuracies, staleness) that could adversely affect their value.
+The Trust also runs the risk that the manager's fundamental investment assessment (including a security's fundamental fair (or intrinsic) value) of an investment is wrong, or that deficiencies in the investment manager's or another service provider's internal systems or controls will cause losses for the Trust or impair Trust operations.

-Fund of Funds Risk: Investments by the Trusts in pooled investment vehicles may involve additional and/or a layering of fees, expenses, charges and other costs.
+Fund of Funds Risk: Investments by the Trust in pooled investment vehicles may involve additional and/or a layering of fees, expenses, charges and other costs.
 In addition, there is no assurance that the investments or investment strategies employed by any underlying fund will be successful.
-The Trusts are also indirectly exposed to all of the risks of its investment in the underlying funds in which it invests, including the risk that those underlying funds (including ETFs) will not perform as expected.
+The Trust is also indirectly exposed to all of the risks of its investment in the underlying funds in which it invests, including the risk that those underlying funds (including ETFs) will not perform as expected.

 Large Unit Holder Risk: If a large number of units of the Trust are held by a single unit holder (e.g., an institutional investor or another GMO fund) or a group of unit holders with a common investment strategy, the Trust is subject to the risk that these investors will purchase, redeem, reallocate or rebalance their investments in large amounts and/or on a frequent basis, resulting in substantial withdrawals from, or investments into, the Trust.
 A redemption by those unit holders of all or a large portion of the Trust's units may adversely affect the Trust's performance by forcing the Trust to sell securities potentially at disadvantageous prices to satisfy a redemption request.
 Redemptions of a large number of units also may increase transaction costs or, by necessitating a sale of portfolio investments, have adverse tax consequences for unit holders.
-Applications and redemptions of units by a large unit holder or a group of unit holders could limit the deductibility of certain losses (from an Australian tax perspective) that would otherwise reduce the Trusts' taxable income.
+Applications and redemptions of units by a large unit holder or a group of unit holders could limit the deductibility of certain losses (from an Australian tax perspective) that would otherwise reduce the Trust's taxable income.
 In such cases, unit holders may bear more taxes than would have otherwise been the case.

 Futures Contracts Risk: Investment in futures contracts involves risk.
-A purchase or sale of futures contracts may result in losses in excess of the amount invested in the futures contract
+A purchase or sale of futures contracts may result in losses in excess of the amount invested in the futures contract.

 There is no guarantee that the Trust will be able to enter into an offsetting closing transaction for a purchased or sold futures contract, by selling or purchasing, respectively, an instrument identical to the instrument purchased or sold.
-In addition, under certain circumstances, futures exchanges may establish daily limits on the amount that the price of a futures contract can vary from the previous day's settlement price, thereby effectively preventing liquidation of unfavourable positions.
+In addition, under certain circumstances, futures exchanges may establish daily limits on the amount that the price of a futures contract can vary from the previous day's settlement price, thereby effectively preventing liquidation of unfavorable positions.
 If the Trust is unable to liquidate a futures position due to the absence of a liquid secondary market or the imposition of price limits or other restrictions, it could incur substantial losses.
 Furthermore, the Trust would continue to be subject to market risk with respect to the position.